The Bills sent out a short press release on Wednesday morning that will give their fans some hope.

 ORCHARD PARK, NY - Buffalo Bills Head Coach Doug Marrone announced today that QB EJ Manuel will start the team’s Week One game against the New England Patriots on Sunday, September 8th at Ralph Wilson Stadium.

-While the timing of that is strange – most coaches are averse to giving up information this early in the week, and also hate to proclaim an injured player ready to go before the team has its first big practice of the week on Wednesday – maybe it will calm a region that had to be a little nervous about the idea of undrafted rookie Jeff Tuel starting against the Patriots to start the season.
+While the timing of that is strange – most coaches are averse to giving up any information this early in the week, and also hate to proclaim an injured player ready to go before the team has its first big practice of the week on Wednesday – maybe it will calm a region that had to be a little nervous about the idea of undrafted rookie Jeff Tuel starting against the Patriots to start the season.

 [Play Y!
 Sports Fantasy Football: The No. 1 free fantasy football game!]